shuridaa/-Uni-Hub/README.md

 ## 📦 Overview

-**DESD Portal** is a Django-based web application deployed using Docker.
+**Uni Hub** is a Django-based web application deployed using Docker.
 The platform is designed to support user interaction, content management, and backend data handling.
 It is fully containerised using `docker-compose` and easily deployable both locally and to cloud platforms like PythonAnywhere.

 ---